pdf-raku/PDF-Style-raku/README.md

 PDF-Style-p6
 ============
-This module implements simple CSS styling and placement of PDF image form, or text elements.
+This module implements simple CSS styling and placement of PDF images, forms or plain text blocks.

 ```
 use v6;